good-place/tahani/README.md

 `(tahani/batch/put key value)` adds put values under the key into the batch. `key` and `value` must be `string` and can contain `\0` characters.
-Returns the `tahani/batch` on success, so it can be easily chainable.
+Returns the `tahani/batch` on success, so it can be easily chained.

 This function can also be called as method on `tahani/batch` AbstractType `(:put batch key value)`.